Southampton Township near Shippensburg in Cumberland County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1952 by Pennsylvania Historical & Museum Commission.

 Location.
-40° 4.263′ N, 77° 29.408′ W. Marker is in Southampton Township, Pennsylvania, in Cumberland County.
-Marker is on Ritner Highway (US 11) just west of Newville Road.
+40° 4.263′ N, 77° 29.408′ W. Marker is near Shippensburg, Pennsylvania, in Cumberland County.
+It is in Southampton Township.
+It is on Ritner Highway (US 11) just west of Newville Road.
 Touch for map.
 Marker is in this post office area: Shippensburg PA 17257, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Shippensburg (approx. 1.2 miles away); Locust Grove Cemetery (approx. 1.7 miles away); The First Court House of Cumberland County (approx. 1.7 miles away); The Original Site of the German Reformed and Lutheran Congregations (approx. 1.7 miles away); Old Court House (approx. 1.7 miles away); Fort Morris (approx. 1.7 miles away); The Ones He Left Behind: The Widow and Children of Jacob Agle (approx. 1.7 miles away); On this hill stood Fort Morris (approx. 1.7 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Shippensburg (approx. 1.2 miles away); High-Speed Ammunition Run on the Cumberland Valley Railroad (approx. 1.4 miles away); Hagerstown Silt Loam (approx. 1.4 miles away); Locust Grove Cemetery (approx. 1.7 miles away); The First Court House of Cumberland County (approx. 1.7 miles away); The Original Site of the German Reformed and Lutheran Congregations (approx. 1.7 miles away); Old Court House (approx. 1.7 miles away); Fort Morris (approx. 1.7 miles away).
+Touch for a list and map of all markers in Shippensburg.